Please wear a mask on campus regardless of your vaccination status.

-Institutional data is defined as all data created, collected, maintained, recorded or managed by Lake Michigan College (the College), its staff, and agents working on its behalf.
-The College collects a wide variety of institutional data for multiple purposes, including data used for planning, managing, operating, controlling, or auditing College functions, and data used for compliance reporting.
+Institutional data is defined as all data created, collected, maintained, recorded or managed by Lake Michigan College (the College).
+The College collects institutional data for multiple purposes, including data used for planning, managing, operating, controlling, or auditing College functions, and compliance reporting.
 Institutional data also includes research data that contains personally identifiable subject information and proprietary College information and trade secrets.

-Institutional data is considered to be an organizational asset and is therefore owned and managed by the College.
-The purpose of this policy and its accompanying procedures is to help ensure the protection of the College’s institutional data from accidental or intentional unauthorized access, damage, alteration or disclosure while preserving the ability of authorized users to access and use institutional data for appropriate purposes and to set guidelines for publishing hypothesis derived from institutional data.
+Institutional data is an organizational asset and therefore owned and managed by the College.
+The Data Management Policy and accompanying procedures articulates the protection of the College’s institutional data from accidental or intentional unauthorized access, damage, alteration or disclosure while preserving the ability of authorized users to access and use institutional data for appropriate purposes and setting guidelines for publishing and reporting institutional data.